gooddata/GoodData-CL/cli-distro/examples/quotes/README.md

 Other `ldmType`s include `CONNECTION_POINT` (a unique identifier of a record within a dataset), `LABEL` (an alias of an `ATTRIBUTE` or a `CONNECTION_POINT`) and `DATE`.
 For example, the `Id` field is marked as `CONNECTION_POINT`, `Company` is an alias of `SYMBOL` and the `Quote Date` holds a date formatted as `yyyy-MM-dd` (e.g. 2008-02-28 for February 28th 2008).

 Note the `schemaReference` property tells GoodData to connect this date field to the date dimension named _Quote_.
-This date dimension is created in the model by the following lines at the begining of the `cmd.txt` script:
+This date dimension is created in the model by the following lines at the begining of the `quotes.txt` script:

 {% highlight ruby %}